Home Table of Contents Continue Your Thoughts Portrait Gallery Links

 "No," Alyssa said, "not Shannen.
 Prue.
 You're Prue."

-"Someone will be coming in here any minute and see everyone frozen," said Alyssa.
-"You'd better un-freeze them."
+"Someone will be coming in here any minute and will see everyone frozen," said Alyssa.
+"You'd better un‑freeze them."

 Holly stared at her hand for a second and then gave it a wave towards the frozen scene in front of them.